idaholab/STIG/testFiles/testData.md

     go build
 This will generate an executable file.

 Run the Program: You can now run the program.
-If you are using an external STIX JSON file, provide it as a command-line argument using the -stix-file flag.
-Replace /path/to/100testNodes.json with the actual path to your STIX file.

-    go run neo4jData.go -stix-file="/file/path/to/100testNodes.json"

-If you want to use the embedded STIX data in the code, simply run the program without any flags:
+Once it starts running you will be prompted to input how many nodes you would like to populate into Neo4j.
+THe command is down below.

     go run neo4jData.go